 - Step 1: Wash or cleanse your face

-- Step 2: Apply your favourite toner with your finger tips or a cotton pad and gently pat dry
+- Step 2: Apply your favorite toner with your finger tips or a cotton pad and gently pat dry

 - Step 3: Apply La Roche Posay’s Vitamin C Serum.
 Use the pipette to place a few drops of the serum onto your fingertips, and massage it onto your face and neck

-- Step 4: Apply your moisturiser of choice.
+- Step 4: Apply your moisturizer of choice.
 If you’re a lover of La Roche-Posay, you might want to consider trying their Toleriane Double Repair Face Moisturizer.
-Whether you have dry skin or oily skin, this moisturiser provides up to 48 hours of protection and leaves skin feeling softer, as well as being the perfect complementary fit to other La Roche-Posay anti-aging serums
+Whether you have dry skin or oily skin, this moisturizer provides up to 48 hours of protection and leaves skin feeling softer, as well as being the perfect complementary fit to other La Roche-Posay anti aging face serums

 - Step 5: Gently tap your preferred eye cream around the eye socket, right on top of the bone